khesualdo/Elevator-Scheduling-Simulator/README.md

 * Up-Peak
     * A variation of Round-Robin
-    * If an elevator is idle for ~7 seconds, then the elevator generates a call to itself to go down to the lobby
+    * If an elevator is idle for ~7 seconds, then a call is generated to take the elevator to the lobby
     * This reduces the waiting time for future passengers arriving at the lobby

 * Zoning